Cipahi/machineLearning/README.md

 # machineLearning
-Samples of R, SAS, Oracle, Alteryx, RapidMiner and Other
+Samples of R, Python, SAS, Oracle, Alteryx, RapidMiner and Other